 So if you live within those latitudes, a high Kp index means, you stand a very good chance of seeing the aurora.
 The advice is, do not wait for it – anytime is a good chance to view the Aurora, at least a fainter one.
 So if you get a chance to go out, just go – if not the Aurora, you can at least shoot the night sky.

-Note: Locations up to 600 miles away from the auroral oval can see the aurora near the horizon if the activity is high.
+Note: Locations up to 600 miles away from the auroral oval can see the aurora near the horizon if the solar activity and hence the aurora activity is high.

 Some Good Websites For Aurora Forecast:

-Space Weather Live – gives a short-term forecast of the auroral oval for both Northern and Southern Hemisphere.
+Space Weather Live – gives a short-term forecast of the auroral oval for both the Northern and Southern Hemispheresthe histogram.
 It shows the intensity and location of the auroral oval for a given time.
 You can also have a detailed 3-day forecast and information on auroral and solar activity.

 Space Weather Prediction Center – Shows the intensity and location for auroral activity for the time shown and this is based on current solar wind conditions.